jordanwhitede/website/content/teaching/_index.md

 Currently I'm not teaching so much, but I'm available for individual lessons and workshops, and can be contacted here: jordanwhitede@gmail.com

-I'm also planning a few workshops in Weimar in the coming months - more info soon!
+I'll be presenting a few workshops over a few Sundays in May/June '22 (in German).
+Here are links with more info: